R300-AI/ITRI-AI-Hub/Model-Zoo/Object-Detection/YOLOs/README.md

 | YOLOv8n    |0.065                           |0.63             | 0.44               |
 | YOLO11n    |0.077                           |0.77             | 0.51               |

 These training was executed on a **CUDA** workstation equipped with a T4 GPU.
-[HERE](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/workstation/cuda.html) we demonstrate how we set the CUDA for T4 GPU on workstation .
 In order to train your own model or reproduce the above results, you can follow the instruction below to

 **Step 1**.
+Setup T4 GPU for your workstaion by follow [this](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/workstation/cuda.html) instruction.

-Create an virtual environment for PyTorch/Ultralytics.
+**Step 2**.
+Create an virtual environment for PyTorch/Ultralytics framework.
 ```bash
 $ conda create --name ultralytics python=3.11
 $ source activate ultralytics